 If you are a Christmas lover, make a list of the most spectacular and historic fir trees you can't miss in the city that never sleeps.

-The lighting of the Rockefeller Center Christmas tree is a custom that has been held since 1931 and marks the beginning of Christmas in New York.
-This 20-meter-tall tree has nothing more and nothing less than 50,000 LED bulbs and is crowned by a Swarovski star weighing more than 400 kilos.
+The lighting of the Rockefeller Center Christmas tree has been a custom since 1931 and marks the beginning of New York's Christmas season.
+This 20-meter-tall tree has no less than 50,000 LED bulbs and is crowned by a Swarovski star weighing more than 400 kilos.
 It is undoubtedly the most popular tree in the city.

-If you have any doubts about the spectacularity of this event, think that it is broadcasted on national television, making it a very special moment for both New York citizens and tourists who choose this date to visit the city.
+If you have any doubts about the spectacularity of this event, think that it is broadcast on national television, making it a very special moment for both New Yorkers and tourists who choose this date to visit the city.

-Also, since you are passing through this area, you should know that Rockefeller Center offers many things to see and do at Christmas, so without a doubt, it should be at the top of the list.
+Also, since you are in the area, you should know that Rockefeller Center offers many things to see and do at Christmas, so it should definitely be at the top of the list.